seleniumbase/SeleniumBase/integrations/github/workflows/ReadMe.md

         SLACK_MESSAGE: 'Actions workflow completed successful! :tada:  https://github.com/${{ github.repository }}/actions/runs/${{ github.run_id }}'
 ```

-### Upload a SeleniumBase presentation as an artifact
+### Uploading Artifacts:
-* Here is an example how to use [upload-artifact@v2](https://github.com/actions/upload-artifact) to push up a SeleniumBase generated presentation as an artifact.
-(You can use this in conjunction with the Slack notification to grab and or view the presentation directly from github)
+* Here's an example using [upload-artifact@v2](https://github.com/actions/upload-artifact) to push up a SeleniumBase-generated presentation as an artifact.
+(You can use this together with the Slack notification action to view the presentation directly from GitHub)
 ```
     - uses: actions/upload-artifact@v2
       with: